Magform/articleAnalyzer/src/site/markdown/implementation.md

 - print with a [Library](#Library) object as a parameter: prints the [Article](#Article) contained in the given [Library](#Library) object to JSON format
 - print with a [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object with key-value pairs of type String-Integer as a parameter: prints each key-value pair of the given [java.util.LinkedHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html) object
 - check: checks if the given path is valid.
 If the file already exists, the method deletes it and creates a new one.
 It throws an [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception if the given path is ""
-- All the overloaded print methods throw a [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception is thrown if there are errors during the writing of the file when the printing to a file is enabled
+- All the overloaded print methods throw a [java.io.IOException](https://docs.oracle.com/javase/8/docs/api/java/io/IOException.html) exception if there are errors during the writing of the file when the printing to a file is enabled

 ### Data Processer